lyubadd/cyclistic/README.md

 * Ridership **trends by time of day** for casual riders vs annual members
 * **Most popular stations** for casual riders vs annual members

-### 3. Prepare Data
+### 3. Data Preparation

-This project analyzes the Cyclistic **historical data** on **all bike trips from the past 12 months** covering the period from **May 2021 until April 2022**.
+This project analyzes Cyclistic **historical data** about **all bike trips from the past 12 months** covering the period from **May 2021 until April 2022**.

 As such, it represents the **entire population of Cyclistic riders** - casual and member - in that period.

-The data is **first-party data** made **publicly available** by the company under [this link](https://divvy-tripdata.s3.amazonaws.com/index.html).
+The data are **first-party** and are made **publicly available** by the company under [this link](https://divvy-tripdata.s3.amazonaws.com/index.html).

-The data was analyzed in respect of **applicable data privacy laws**.
+The data were analyzed in respect of **applicable data privacy laws**.
 The analysis used no riders’ personally identifiable information per the [Data License Agreement](https://ride.divvybikes.com/data-license-agreement).

-The data was stored by month on the server and was downloaded in 12 separate .csv files on the data analyst’s personal computer.
+The data were stored by month on the server and downloaded in 12 separate .csv files on the analyst’s personal computer.

-The data is **organized by individual trip** and it **covers 13 variables**:
+The data are **organized by individual trip** and **cover 13 variables**:

 | number| variable | description |
 | ----- | --------|------------- |